 All deadlines are published in the college catalog and are also available on the "Current Students" page of the college website.
 Deadlines will be strictly enforced.
-A student's enrollment status for the semester will be determined on the first day of the third week of the semester and shall be considered final for that semester unless the student withdraws from school or is granted a medical withdrawal.
+A student's enrollment status for the semester will be determined on the first day of the third week of the semester and shall be considered final for that semester unless the student withdraws from the school or the student is granted a medical withdrawal.